OktaEdu/es-delivery-ci4d-migrating-and-managing-users/README.md

 This repo contains everything you need to complete the labs in this module:

-- Lab 6.1: Create Okta User with Imported Hashed Password
+- Lab 6.1: Migrate Users and Hashed Passwords with Okta's Users API
-- Lab 6.2:
+- Lab 6.2: Migrate Users and Passwords with Okta's Inline Password Hook
-- Lab 6.3:

 ## How to Start the Labs